rohitsingh4334/sportsupdatebot/README.md

 # sportsupdatebot

-This bot gives the updates related to sports.
+This bot can updates of sports current affairs.

 ### How to run the bot: